AssistiveAssistant/AA/README.md

 Specifications of the virtual device:
 Whereby a virtual **Pixel 6** and **Pixel 9 Pro** where used for testing, whereby the prior should be preferred.

-Further we utilise 2 offline models for segmentation[deeplab_v3.tflite]{https://www.kaggle.com/models/tensorflow/deeplabv3/tfLite} and classification [efficientnet_lite0.tflite]{https://blog.tensorflow.org/2020/03/higher-accuracy-on-vision-models-with-efficientnet-lite.html}, the colour is inferred from the masked image.
+Further we utilise 2 offline models for segmentation [deeplab_v3.tflite](https://www.kaggle.com/models/tensorflow/deeplabv3/tfLite) and classification [efficientnet_lite0.tflite](https://blog.tensorflow.org/2020/03/higher-accuracy-on-vision-models-with-efficientnet-lite.html), the colour is inferred from the masked image.

 A few **restrictions** apply:
 Source-Images may neither be too large nor have exotic colour profiles embedded, as this may cause underlying issues in the pipeline.